 Nestled in a sanctuary for iconic African species, from elephants to leopards, this experience promises a true wilderness immersion.
 As you contribute to the conservation objectives of the area, you’ll be surrounded by vast landscapes and indigenous wildlife, creating memories that last a lifetime.

-You will be picked up from the airport and taken to the hostel.
-Here you will be given a chance to settle down before you receive your welcome pack.
-You will be given a briefing on your volunteer program and then meet other travelers and volunteers for a Pan Africa welcome dinner.
+You will be picked up from the airport and taken to the lodge.
+Here you will be given a chance to settle down.
+You will be given a briefing on your volunteer program and then meet other travelers and volunteers for a welcome dinner.

-After breakfast we will take you to Johannesburg Airport or your bus stop for your onwards travel to the project.
+After breakfast we will be picked up by a private shuttle for your onwards travel to the project.

 Central Tuli Block: Historically a mixed-use area, the Central Tuli Block has been transformed into a wildlife sanctuary.
 Private conservationists worked to re-wild the region, making it a haven for Africa’s iconic species.
 This program aims to provide an authentic wilderness experience for youth while contributing to the conservation goals of the area.